 \section{Computation is one aspect of emotions}

 Some readers may wonder what emotions have to do with artificial intelligence.
 Surely, we can program an AI or a robot to function using purely ``rational'' procedures: Maximize expected reward and act accordingly, within the limits of the information the AI has, and as far it is computationally possible.
 Why would we need to introduce anything ``emotional'' in the system?

-First, we need to understand what the word ``emotion'' means.
-Unfortunately, very different definitions are used, and there is no generally agreed definition even in the limited context of neuroscience and psychology.
+To proceed, we first need to understand what the word ``emotion'' means.
+Unfortunately, very different definitions are used, and there is no generally agreed definition, even in the limited context of neuroscience and psychology.